All Episodes

 By the way, life's not easy.

-Read the book, The Road Last Travel.
+Read the book, The Road Last Traveled.

 It starts, life is hard.

-You recognize that fundamental truth, and you start realizing life can be easier just by seeing that truth.
+You recognize that fundamental truth and you start realizing life can be easier just by seeing that truth.

 An unexpected encounter with Billy Graham at one point.